Battle of Lovejoy's Station

-The Battle of Lovejoy's Station was fought on August 20, 1864, near what is now Lovejoy, Georgia, in Clayton County, during the Atlanta campaign of the American Civil War.
-The two sides had arrived at something of a stalemate, with the Union army half-encircling Atlanta and the Confederate defenders staying behind their fortifications.
+The Battle of Lovejoy's Station was fought on August 20, 1864, in Clayton County, Georgia, during the American Civil War.

-The battle
+Battle

-Map of Lovejoy's Station Battlefield core and study areas by the (American Battlefield Protection Program).
+While Confederate Major-General Joseph Wheeler was absent raiding Union supply lines from North Georgia to East Tennessee, Maj.
+Gen. William Sherman, unconcerned, sent Judson Kilpatrick to raid Rebel supply lines.
+Leaving on August 18, Kilpatrick hit the Atlanta & West Point Railroad that evening, tearing up a small area of tracks.
+Next, Kilpatrick headed for Lovejoy's Station on the Macon & Western Railroad.
+In transit, on the 19th, Kilpatrick's cavalrymen hit the Jonesborough supply depot on the Macon & Western Railroad, burning great amounts of supplies.

-While Confederate Cavalry commander Maj.
-Gen. Joseph Wheeler was absent, raiding Union supply lines from North Georgia to East Tennessee, Union Army commander Major General William T. Sherman sent cavalry Brigadier General Judson Kilpatrick to raid Confederate supply lines.
-Leaving on August 18, Kilpatrick hit the Atlanta & West Point Railroad that evening and disabled a small area of the track.
-Next, he proceeded for Lovejoy's Station on the Macon & Western Railroad.
-In transit, on August 19, Kilpatrick's men attacked the Jonesborough supply depot on the Macon & Western Railroad, burning great amounts of supplies.
-On August 20, they reached Lovejoy's Station and began their destruction.
-Confederate Infantry Dan Reynolds's Arkansas Brigade appeared and the raiders were forced to fight into the night, finally fleeing to prevent being surrounded.
+On the 20th, Kilpatrick's cavalrymen reached Lovejoy's Station and began their destruction.
+Rebel infantry (Cleburne's Division) appeared and the raiders were forced to fight into the night, finally fleeing to prevent encirclement.
 Although Kilpatrick had destroyed supplies and track at Lovejoy's Station, the railroad line was back in operation in two days.